Update for the Crab Orchard Mountain Segment

 This is an active gate and must be kept clear.

 There is room for two or three cars on the edges of the gravel road but there MUST remain access to the gate.
 The owners thank you for this.

 The Crab Orchard Mountain Segment represents a challenge for linking Black Mountain to Devil’s Breakfast Table to the north.
 In 2015/16 CTC surveyed and built 7.3 miles from Hebbertsburg Road, over De Lozier branch, along Long Rockhouse branch to Daddys Creek and then on to East Keyes Road.
 In 2016/17 an additional 6+ miles was under construction north from Peavine Road near Antioch Bridge along the west side of Daddys Creek to Devil’s Breakfast Table.

-Devil’s Breakfast Table is the southern end of The Obed Wild and Scenic River Segment.
-A 14 mile segment with the north end at Nemo Bridge and the confluence of the Obed and Emory Rivers.
-The trail passes through the Catossa Wildlife Management Area.
-As of 2016-2017 TWRA Hunting Guide, hiking is permitted on the CT through Catossa WMA year round.
-Hikers MUST wear fluorescent, orange clothing during hunting seasons.
-Check with TWRA for dates.
+Devil’s Breakfast Table is the southern end of The Obed Wild and Scenic River Segment, a 14 mile segment with the north end at Nemo Bridge and the confluence of the Obed and Emory Rivers.
+The trail passes through the Catoosa Wildlife Management Area.